-5.1.4.2 Strength of Authentication Data (FIA\SOS.1)
+Strength of Authentication Data (FIA SOS.1) 5.1.4.2

-FIA\SOS.1.1 The TSF shall provide a mechanism to verify that secrets meet the following:
+FIA SOS.1.1 The TSF shall provide a mechanism to verify that secrets meet the following:

-- a) For each attempt to use the authentication mechanism, the probability that a random attempt will succeed is less than one in 1,000,000; - b) For multiple attempts to use the authentication mechanism during a one minute period, the probability that a random attempt during that minute will succeed is less than one in 100,000; and - c) Any feedback given during an attempt to use the authentication mechanism will not reduce the probability below the above metrics.
+- b) For multiple attempts to use the authentication mechanism during a one minute period, the probability that a random attempt during that minute will succeed is less than one in 100,000; and - c) Any feedback given during an attempt to use the authentication mechanism will not reduce the probability below the above metrics.

 Application Note (CAPP): The method of authentication is unspecified by the CAPP, but must be specified in a ST. The method which is used must be shown to have low probability that authentication data can be forgotten or guessed.
 For example, if a password mechanism is used a set of metrics needs to be specified and may include such things as minimum length of the password, maximum lifetime of a password, and the subjecting of possible passwords to dictionary attacks.
 The strength of whatever mechanism implemented must be subjected to strength of function analysis.
-(See AVA_SOF.1)
+(See AVA SOF.1)

-Rationale (CAPP): This component supports the O.AUTHORIZATION objective by providing an authentication mechanism with a reasonable degree of certainty that only authorized users may access the TOE.
+This component supports the O.AUTHORIZATION objective by providing an authentication mechanism with a reasonable degree of certainty that only authorized users may access the TOE.